The Guard3.5 Stars

 Boyle’s impenetrable façade embodies, in its own quirky way, a characteristically tough Irish exterior that Americans, like Everett, have such a hard time cracking or even understanding.
 In a roundabout manner, that’s what The Guard is all about.
 Given this, it’s odd that instead of distinctively Irish music, McDonagh chose a Leone-esque score courtesy of the band Calexico, lending the film a Western feel wherein the local sheriff and the plucky outsider take on a group of bandits in a climactic shootout—admittedly, a lackluster action sequence without much by way of thrills.
 Perhaps McDonagh hopes to associate the classical Western hero with Boyle’s exaggerated Irish persona—internalized and honorable, yet crude, close-minded, and joyously reckless.

 Whichever side the viewer attributes to Boyle (“fucking dumb” or “fucking smart”), Gleeson’s performance and the film’s constant string of laughs wash over the ambiguity, which teeters toward the “fucking smart” realm.
 Gleeson’s performance is cleverly nuanced, punctuated with racial insults and knowing smiles that, on the surface, may be interpreted as Irish stubbornness, but suggest that much more is going on behind Boyle’s boorish exterior.
-Gleeson has rarely been better.
-If one major flaw can be attributed to the film, it’s that Cheadle isn’t as interesting, his character grossly overshadowed by Gleeson’s.
+Gleeson has rarely been better or been given such a showcase for his talent.
+If one major flaw can be attributed to the film, it’s that Cheadle isn’t as interesting, and his character is grossly overshadowed by Gleeson’s.
 As a result, the elder McDonagh’s debut feature may not be as assured, well-rounded, or exciting as his younger brother’s (to be fair, few first-time features are as well composed as In Bruges), but their styles have clearly emerged from the same gifted gene pool.